-The Tax system
+Spanish Tax system

 The Spanish tax system is complicated and even the experts have difficulty agreeing with the tax authorities.
 In short, taxes are levied by three tiers of government: the central government, autonomous regional governments and local municipalities.
 Government taxes are administered by the Ministry of Economy and Taxation which has its headquarters in Madrid and assessment and tax collection centres in provincial capital towns.

+There are tax offices centres in provincial capital towns and other some larger towns such as Marbella.
 It is possible to go down to your local tax office where the staff are usually quite helpful with simple queries.
 There is a freephone number for Agencia Tributaria 900 333 555 or try 901 200 345.

 There's a five year statute of limitations on the collection of back taxes in Spain which means that if no action has been taken during this period to collect unpaid tax, it can't be collected.

-Taxes relating to everybody
+Taxes relating to Spanish residents

 - Income Tax: Payable on worldwide income of residents.